The-Marcy-Lab-School/swe-1-7-callbacks-hofs/README.md

 # From Scratch

 ## Question 1: `myForEach`
 Possibly the first HOF everyone uses is `array.forEach`, so lets build our own version! `myForEach` takes two arguments, an array and a callback function.
 You must pass each value from the given array into the provided callback (try a loop).
 The callback needs to be invoked by your function!
+Only pass the value to the callback (no need to pass anything else).

 And just like the real `forEach`, `myForEach` should return `undefined` and should not alter the passed in array by default.
 Your callback's return value should be ignored.

 ```js
 const myNames = ['Alice', 'Bob', 'Charlie', 'Debbie'];